hungweitseng/CS203-fa21-prefetcher/README.md

 The prefetcher is called only from the main.C file.
 While you are free to examine all parts of the provided memory system, the only modifications you should make is to the prefetching interface contained in the files prefetcher.h and prefetcher.C.
 The only source code you will be submitting are these two files.

 To aid in your understanding of the prefetcher interface, we have provided a sample prefetcher implementation.
 This simple prefetcher waits for misses on the D-cache and then tries to prefetch the next block in memory.
-You can download the sample here: sample-pf.tar.gz.
+You can find the sample prefetcher in the following location of the repo:  https://github.com/hungweitseng/CS203-fa21-prefetcher/tree/main/sample-pf.

 ## Constraints on Prefetcher:
 In addition to the constraint that only a single request can be serviced per cycle, you will have one further constraint: the amount of state saved in the prefetcher.
 The amount of state saved in the prefetcher may not exceed 4KB.
 Your source code must clearly indicate which variables are used as state.
 Furthermore, you will need to provide a detailed accounting in your project report of how much state is kept.